-In his memoir Autobiography of a Fugitive Negro (1855), Ward presents himself as a fugitive and abolitionist, and shows how he pursued black social mobility through an agenda of middle-class respectability.
-He is also portrayed as an authentic speaker on American slavery, even though he had no personal memory of his life in slavery.
+In his memoir Autobiography of a Fugitive Negro (1855), Ward presents himself as a fugitive and abolitionist, and shows how he pursued Black social mobility through an agenda of middle-class respectability.
+He also portrays himself as an authentic speaker on American slavery, even though he had no personal memory of his life in enslavement.

 His book combines individual and collective stories of African Americans’ struggles in a racist white society that denied their abilities and thwarted their aspirations.
 He relates the devastating effects on free Blacks in the Northern USA of being barred from schools and jobs, and validates them as self-made Americans with hard-won social, intellectual, and professional accomplishments.

-Ward’s vision of Canada echoes his journalism and other black transborder autobiographies, by framing it as a place where African American fugitives found physical safety, economic opportunities, a social community, and a new identity.
+Ward’s vision of Canada echoes his journalism and other Black transborder autobiographies, by framing it as a place where African Americans found physical safety from (re)enslavement, economic opportunities, a social community, and a new identity.
 Adopting the stance of a traveler, he paints a picture of Canada as a beautiful, fertile, and vibrant destination for African Americans.